arzuuyar/pbvs_schrodinger/README.md

 ## 1. Getting "sdf" file(s)
 - We will do pharmacophore-based virtual screening, so we need to find ligands having similar pharmacophore features.
 To do that, we will use Pharmit online tool (http://pharmit.csb.pitt.edu).
-The Pharmit searches for your query in large compound databases, and provides an "sdf" file that you can download to your own computer.
-The file would probably a zipped sdf file.
-You do not need to unzip that file since the Schrödinger software can read also zipped sdf files.
+The Pharmit searches for your query in large compound databases, and provides an "sdf" file that you can download to your computer.
+(The file would probably be a zipped sdf file.
+You do not need to unzip that file since the Schrödinger software can read also zipped sdf files).

 ## 2. Converting "sdf" files into "mae" files
 - First, we need to log in HPCC and set environmental variables in home folder.
 Please enter below commands: